dabeaz/curio/docs/devel.rst

             ...

 ``abide()`` adapts a foreign lock to an asynchronous context-manager and guides its execution using a backing thread.
-Under the covers, ``abide()`` is using an asynchronous context manager that is roughly equivalent to this::
+Internally, ``abide()`` is using an asynchronous context manager that is roughly equivalent to this::